When a Woman Ascends the Stairs: Legacy

-When a Woman Ascends the Stairs was screened at the Berkeley Art Museum and Pacific Film Archive in 1981, at the Museum of Modern Art in 1985 and at the Harvard Film Archive in 2005 as part of their retrospectives on Mikio Naruse.
+When a Woman Ascends the Stairs was screened at the Berkeley Art Museum and Pacific Film Archive in 1981, the Museum of Modern Art in 1985 the Harvard Film Archive in 2005, and the Japan Society and Metrograph in 2025 as part of their retrospectives on Mikio Naruse.

 Home media

 In 2007, When a Woman Ascends the Stairs was released on DVD by The Criterion Collection and the British Film Institute on region 1 and region 2 discs, respectively.